-By definition of $\scX$ and $\scX_\tau$ and the pasting law for pullbacks, both squares in this diagram are pullback squares.
+By definition of $\sfX$ and $\sfX_\tau$ and the pasting law for pullbacks, both squares in this diagram are pullback squares.
 We also consider the diagram

 It suffices to show that the outer square in this diagram is a pullback.
-Theorem~\ref{st:image of h^0_*} states that the right-hand square in this diagram is a pullback square of $\infty$-categories.
-Additionally, Theorem~\ref{st:image of h_*} implies that the left and centre vertical morphisms are equivalences of $\infty$-categories, so that the left-hand square is a pullback as well.
+Theorem~\ref{st:image of h^0_*} states that the right-hand square in this diagram is a pullback square of quasi-categories.
+Additionally, Theorem~\ref{st:image of h_*} implies that the left and centre vertical morphisms are equivalences of quasi-categories, so that the left-hand square is a pullback as well.
 The claim now follows by the pasting law for pullbacks. \end{proof}

-This provides a very general perspective on the well-known statement that open coverings and surjective submersions define the same $\infty$-categories of sheaves on the category $\Mfd$ of manifolds:
+This provides a very general perspective on the statement that open coverings and surjective submersions define the same quasi-categories of sheaves on the category $\Mfd$ of manifolds:

 \begin{corollary} Consider the case $\scC = \Mfd$.
-Let $\tau_{dgop}$ be the topology on $\Mfd$ induced by differentiably good open coverings, $\tau_{op}$ the topology induced by open coverings and $\tau_{ssub}$ the topology induced by surjective submersions of manifolds.
+Let $\tau_{dgop}$ be the topology on $\Mfd$ induced by differentiably good open coverings, $\tau_{op}$ the topology induced by open coverings and $\tau_{ssub, \sqcup}$ the topology induced by surjective submersions of manifolds and open coverings by \emph{disjoint} open subsets (i.e.~by connected components).
 The canonical functors

 are equivalences. \end{corollary}